DeeKahy/SoulRealm/content/School/Exersises/s6/Security/Portfolio structured.md

 - **CERT C STR31-C**: "Guarantee that storage for strings has sufficient space for character data and the null terminator"

 ## sprintf
-`sprintf` has potential for buffer overflows because of bad bound checking like in STRCPY above [1](https://stackoverflow.com/questions/7315936/which-of-sprintf-snprintf-is-more-secure)[2](https://softwareengineering.stackexchange.com/questions/418304/since-strcpy-strcat-and-sprintf-are-dangerous-what-shall-we-use-in-stea):
+`sprintf` has potential for buffer overflows because of bad bound checking like in STRCPY above.

 - **Buffer Overflow:** The main issue with `sprintf` is that it doesn't perform bounds checking.
-If the formatted string exceeds the buffer size, it can lead to a buffer overflow, potentially overwriting adjacent memory and causing crashes or security exploits [2](https://softwareengineering.stackexchange.com/questions/418304/since-strcpy-strcat-and-sprintf-are-dangerous-what-shall-we-use-in-stea).
+If the formatted string exceeds the buffer size, it can lead to a buffer overflow, potentially overwriting adjacent memory and causing crashes or security exploits.

 **sprintf() violates the following security rules:**